Here’s Your Guide To Launching Your Own Public Relations Business

 “Don’t grow too quickly and never become hands-off.
 Owner run and managed is the only way to go.”

-According to Ngqulana, there are four things you must have if you want to venture into Public Relations:
+According to Ngqulana, there are four things you must have if you want to venture into a public relations business:

 • A lot of creativity.
 “You’re in the business of ideas.”